Public Records Available Online

 - Birth, Death, or Marriage Records are available through the North Carolina Department of Health and Human Services Vital Records.

-- Criminal, Court, or Divorce Records are available through the Buncombe County Clerk of Superior Court.
+- Criminal, Court, Divorce, and Estate Records are available through the Buncombe County Clerk of Superior Court.

 - Environmental Assessment Records, including above-ground or below-ground storage tanks and/or hazardous material spills, are available through the North Carolina Department of Environmental Quality Permits and Inspection Branch and the Hazardous Waste Section.